joaopedrohagen/Uranus/README.md

 ## Linode Distro Upgrade - dist_upgrade_linode.sh
 This Script makes the distro upgrade safely.
 It integrates Linode's API by taking a Snapshot before starting the upgrade and, if it doesn't work, it returns to the previous configuration through the Snapshot.

+## MySQL and MariaDB Install and Remove - mysql_install_remove.sh
+Program performs the installation and complete removal of the mysql adn mariadb version informed in the case.

 #### More code will come.
 Stay tuned for updates.

 #